These vegan chocolate chip cookies are soft and chewy with just enough ‘crunch’ to be satisfying as you bite into them.

 Jaye has officially declared these his favorite!
 Which is very high praise, considering the fabulous desserts we make on the regular.

-But these were whisked off to work with him and whatever was left was polished off soon after.
-I barely got a look in!
+But these were polished off at speed I tell you – I barely got a look in!

 No wonder people eat cookie dough as is, I mean look how awesome this cookie dough looks!